Trace and access cover will pay the costs of finding a leaking pipe and it’s likely your buildings insurance policy includes it.

 Some insurers may not cover pipes that are not on your land, have been damaged intentionally, or degraded gradually due to general wear or tear.

-Accidental damage to underground services is covered as standard by 84% of the buildings insurance policies on Defaqto, 15% offered it as an optional extra, and only 1% wouldn’t cover it at all.
+Accidental damage to underground services is covered as standard by 83% of the buildings insurance policies on Defaqto, 15% offered it as an optional extra, and less than 1% wouldn’t cover it at all.

 Although you’re responsible for repairing services where they cross your property to supply your home, some water companies might offer free repairs to meet their leak-reduction targets.

 Most will repair pipe leaks up to your home’s boundaries, but not within the property.